cisagov/Malcolm/README.md

    - restart.sh    (restart Malcolm)
    - logs.sh       (monitor Malcolm logs)
    - wipe.sh       (stop Malcolm and clear its database)
-   - auth_setup.sh (change authentication-related settings)
+   - auth_setup (change authentication-related settings)

 A minute or so after starting Malcolm, the following services will be accessible:
   - Moloch: https://localhost/